Guix Introduction Part 4: Try Guix

 List installed packages

-guix package -I # guix package --list-installed
+1 2guix package -I # guix package --list-installed -

 Rollback to the previous generation

-guix package --roll-back
+1guix package --roll-back -

 List generations

-guix package -l # guix package --list-generations
+1 2guix package -l # guix package --list-generations -

 Switch generations

-- E.g. to go forward one generation
+1 2guix package -S PATTERN # guix package --switch-generation=PATTERN- E.g. to go forward one generation

-- E.g. to go backward one generation, similar to
+1 2guix package -S +1 # guix package --switch-generation=+1- E.g. to go backward one generation, similar to

-, but if the specified generation does not exist, the current generation will not change
+--roll-back, but if the specified generation does not exist, the current generation will not change

-guix package -S -1 # guix package --switch-generation=-1
+1 2guix package -S -1 # guix package --switch-generation=-1

 Using manifest file to specify a list of package(s)